Genesis the Greykid: Fine Art - PoAnguardia

-Creative
+Creative Director

 After his "Grey Matter" project in New York City, Genesis wanted to help creative outlets in Chattanooga and Virginia draw attention to the many politically and socially conscious artists who create music, art, and poetry.
 He soon started conducting poetry / creative sessions (or workshops) at different studios collaborating with different non-profits and art communities in Chattanooga, Tn.
 When asked in an interview about his creative interest, Genesis explains "Yeah, I'm a creator.
 Music/poetry is a medium I enjoy creating through, but I love all elements of creation...be it ideas for some marketing strategy, copywriting, short stories, etc. I just love being a part of projects that value creative people and allow them to build.
 It's hard to beat the grand feeling of making ideas tangible."
 February 27, 2015 Genesis was nominated for a YP Award for his Civic Impact through the Build Me A World project, mentoring and developing young creatives, poets, and artist who in large part came from some of the most chaotic areas in the city.
+Genesis and WMWA Landscape Architects won the 2021 National American Society of Landscape Architects (ASLA) Honor Award in Urban Design.
+He played the role of Creative & Art director, coming up with and implementing creative breakout sessions with tenant's and shareholders to gather critical data for engineers & landscape designers to work with.
+These incites would provide the scaffolding for all artwork and design for the Market + Georgia project.

+"Genesis with former professional basketball player, and current Inside the NBA analyst, Shaquille O’Neal to create Genesis x Shaq coffee tables.
+The collection is currently sold out.
+His art has managed to draw in customers from all walks of life.
+From eccentric tastes, a Wyoming cattle wrangler, to super wealthy people and families that have been saving up for almost two years to invest in a piece.
+'The skeletons of any good poem is honesty and truth,' Genesis explained.
+'It’s the same with artwork.
+When you put truth out, it moves people – you’re going deep into the well.
+It might be something they’ve been struggling with, too.
+The truth flows between the artist and the consumer, and in that connection lies the Divine.'"